chibounisme/js-timer/README.md

 This timer app is built for the web and is served using NodeJS.

+Before you use the app make sure you install the required modules using the command `npm install`.

 How To Use:

   1. Select the duration of the timer (Minutes and Seconds)